deberdeev/deberdeev/README.md

 Developer of artificial intelligence neural networks
 ----------------------------------------------------
-**about me**

-Previously, I worked in the banking sector in the sales department of banking products.
-Since 2022, I have been working as a business analyst in the IT department.
-Currently, I am studying to become a neural network and Python developer.
-You can check out my projects below

 * 🌍 I'm based in In Russia
 * ✉️ You can contact me at [deberdeevtn@gmail.com](mailto:deberdeevtn@gmail.com).